ogmini/Notepad-Windowstate-Buffer/README.md

    - Chunk 5 and 6 are the X,Y Coordinates in UINT16 of the relation to the bottom right corner from the top left.
 Essentially giving the window width and height.
  - CRC 32 of all the previous bytes starting from the sequence number

+Opening New Tabs will cause more bytes to be written what are these?